How to buy Capricorn Metals (CMM) shares

 Over the last 12 months, Capricorn Metals's shares have ranged in value from as little as $1.41 up to $2.59.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Capricorn Metals's is 0.6145.
-This would suggest that Capricorn Metals's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+This would suggest that Capricorn Metals's shares are less volatile than average (for this exchange).

 Capricorn Metals overview

-Capricorn Metals Ltd engages in the mineral exploration and project evaluation business in Australia and Madagascar.
+Capricorn Metals Ltd explores for, evaluates, and develops mineral properties in Australia and Madagascar.
 It holds a 100% interest in the Karlawinda gold project located in the Pilbara region of Western Australia.
 The company was formerly known as Malagasy Minerals Limited and changed its name to Capricorn Metals Limited in February 2016.
 Capricorn Metals Limited was incorporated in 2006 and is based in West Perth, Australia.

 Frequently asked questions